Chamberlain91/Rollerblade/README.md

 # Rollerblade

-A command line tool and npm package to shortcut compiling typescript and scss bundles as well as compile markdown into minified HTML.
+A command line tool and npm package to shortcut compiling typescript and scss bundles as well as compile markdown into minified HTML with front-matter.

 ## Overview